knight-lang/knight-lang/specs.md

 Knight is a simple programing language, designed with the goal of being easily implementable in nearly any language.
 Since each language has a slightly different way of doing things, the Knight specs may leave some things up to the implementation.
 This allows each language to implement Knight in the most idiomatic way possible.

 ## Undefined Behaviour
+Yes, Knight has undefined behaviour, which is almost universally considered a bad idea(tm)—it makes programmers' life harder and compilers' easier.
+However, since Knight's primary focus _is_ to make writing compilers easy (and being somewhat-usable is only secondary), undefined behaviour is crucial in making Knight implementable in everything from sed to Python to Prolog to APL.

 Throughout this document, there will be places where something is described as **undefined behaviour**.
 If undefined behaviour is ever encountered during the parsing or execution of a Knight program, then the entire program is invalid; implementations may do whatever they want (including ignoring the error, segfaulting, custom extension behaviour, etc.).

 Some forms of undefined behaviour may be easier to check than others depending on the implementation language.
 For example, most implementations should be able to detect a division-by-zero error (e.g. by an exception being thrown).
 However, it may be more impossible to detect standard out being closed (such as in brainf\*ck).
 Implementations are encouraged, but not required, to handle easily-checked undefined behaviour.